-Teachers continue to grow through rich professional experiences within established learning communities at Stamford, formal external training, internal learning with colleagues and educational consultants, and daily interaction with their students and colleagues.
+Teachers continue to grow through rich professional development opportunities within established learning communities at Stamford, formal external training, internal learning with colleagues and educational consultants, and daily interaction with their students and colleagues.
 At Stamford, we firmly believe that learning takes place every day for everyone.

-At specific times during the year, parents receive formal feedback on their children's progress through the form of report cards and Parent Teacher Conferences.
-Teachers also keep parents informed of class progress via teacher pages on MyStamford throughout the year.
-Please feel free to contact your children's teachers at any time using their email addresses with any questions, comments or concerns.
+At specific times during the year, parents receive formal feedback on their children's progress through report cards and parent-teacher conferences.
+Teachers also inform parents of class progress via teacher blogs throughout the year.

+Please feel free to contact your children's teachers at any time using their email addresses with any questions, comments, or concerns.